 - Add sugars and mix with a wooden spoon or sturdy spatula until smooth and all brown sugar lumps are dissolved.
 Add vanilla and egg yolks, then stir again until smooth.

 - Add the flour and sprinkle the baking soda and salt over the top.
 Stir just until all flour mixture is incorporated and dough pulls away from sides of bowl.
-See “Tips” at the end of the post.
+See “Tips” at the end of the post and picture in post.

 - Add 1/2 cup of the chocolate chips and half of the toffee bits.
 Stir to combine.
 Reserve remaining chocolate chips and toffee bits.